Signum Documentation

 public Lite<IdentifiableEntity> ExecuteUniqueEntity(UniqueEntityRequest request)

-• QueryDescription: Returns all the registered metadata of a query to configure the SearchControl, already filtered and localized for a particular user.
+• QueryDescription: Returns all registered metadata for a query, filtered and localized for the user.

-• ResultTable: Represents a result that will be shown in the SearchControl.
-Think of it as a DataTable that can also contains complex types, like Lite<T>.
+• ResultTable: Represents a result for the SearchControl, similar to a DataTable but can contain complex types like Lite<T>.

-• QueryRequest: Contains the Columns, Filters, Orders, and Pagination requested by the SearchControl when pressing search.
+• QueryRequest: Contains the Columns, Filters, Orders, and Pagination requested by the SearchControl.

-Additionally, many of this objects make use of the concept of QueryToken.
+Many of these objects use the concept of a QueryToken.

 QueryToken (Advanced)

-A QueryToken is a chain of identifiers that can be used as a filter, or be added as a column in query.
-When the user explores the tables using a sequence of ComboBoxes in the SearchControl, he is ultimately creating a QueryToken.
+A QueryToken is a chain of identifiers used as filters or columns in a query.
+When the user explores tables using a sequence of DropDownList in the SearchControl, they are building a QueryToken.

-There are many different types of QueryToken, like ColumnToken, EntityPropertyToken, CountToken, AggregateToken,... all with a Parent property creating a chain.
+There are several types of QueryToken, such as ColumnToken, EntityPropertyToken, CountToken, and AggregateToken, all with a Parent property forming a chain.

-QueryToken can be parsed using QueryUtils.Parse and ultimately can be converted to a System.Expression that can be used in the LINQ provider.
+QueryToken can be parsed using QueryUtils.Parse and ultimately converted to a System.Expression for use in the LINQ provider.